JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 }
 ```

-TODO: Talk about packing/SOA
+I tried some basic packing schemes for the GI reservoir (Rgb9e5 radiance, octahedral-encoded normals), but didn't find that it meaningfully reduced GI costs.
+Reservoir memory bandwidth is not a big bottleneck compared to raytracing and reading mesh/texture data for ray intersections.

+I've heard people have good results with storing reservoirs as struct-of-arrays instead of array-of-structs, so I'll likely revist this topic at some point.

-There are again two compute dispatches, with the first pass doing initial and temporal resampling, and the second pass doing spatial resampling and shading.
+ReSTIR GI again uses two compute dispatches, with the first pass doing initial and temporal resampling, and the second pass doing spatial resampling and shading.

 #### GI Initial Sampling